MH370: Missing Malaysia Airlines flight sea bed search will shift hundreds of miles south

 Teams have returned to existing satellite data to map out a new search area

-The next phase of the search for the missing Malaysia Airlines flight MH370 will focus on an area of the Indian Ocean hundreds miles south of the first suspected crash site, it has emerged.
+The next phase of the search for the missing Malaysia Airlines flight MH370 will focus on an area of the Indian Ocean hundreds miles south of the first suspected crash site.

 Martin Dolan, chief commissioner of the Australian Transport Safety Bureau, said an announcement would be made next week on exactly where a 23,000 square-mile search of the ocean floor for wreckage, using powerful sonar equipment, will be focused.